 In 2019 the South East Forum committee was pleased to offer our main regular events of a one-day conference in the Meridian Hall, East Grinstead on Wednesday 3 April and a summer school at the University of Chichester from Monday 24 June to Thursday 27 June.
 Both the conference and summer school were very successful.
 A short account of the innovative Falconry Course presented in 2019 with some photographs is shown below.
-In 2020 the main event is our sixteenth summer school to be held in June and all the details of the courses and how to book are shown below.

 Falconry Course at Summer School in 2019